stgoneira/desarrollo-frontend/wip/wip-responsive.md

 Flexbox, Grid, and multi-column layout all give you ways to create flexible and even responsive components without the need for a media query.

+## Media queries in JavaScript
+In JavaScript, you can use the Window.matchMedia() method to test the window against a media query.
+You can also use MediaQueryList.addListener() to be notified whenever the state of a query changes.
+With this functionality, your site or app can respond to changes in the device configuration, orientation, or state.

 ## Screen Density

 Screen density